-- Transfer students who have not completed college level Math or English must take the Accuplacer exam during orientation. - If admitted, a student currently on academic probation at another institution will be placed on probation at IAIA. - A student under academic or disciplinary suspension at another institution will not be considered for admission to IAIA during the period of suspension. - A maximum of 31 semester credits may be transferred toward an Associate Degree, and a maximum of 61 semester credits may be transferred toward a Bachelor Degree. - IAIA requires 30 semester credits in residence for an Associate's Degree and 60 semester credits in residence for a Bachelor's Degree, at least half of which must be in the student's major. - Grades earned at other colleges are not included in the calculation of the student's grade point average at IAIA. - Courses from accredited post-secondary institutions must be consistent with IAIA's standards and degree requirements to count toward transfer credit. - Only those courses in which a grade of "C" or better (or the equivalent) has been achieved may be transferred. - Credits for remedial or developmental courses are not transferable. - Transfer credits will not be granted until an official transcript is on file. - If admitted to IAIA, a transfer applicant will be admitted to a degree program at the appropriate level as determined by the Registrar's Office.
+- Transfer students who have not completed college level Math or English must take the Accuplacer exam during orientation. - Transfer students who have not completed any college level English requirements, must take the Essential Studies Essay Assessment (ESEA) during orientation. - If admitted, a student currently on academic probation at another institution may be placed on probation at IAIA. - A student under academic or disciplinary suspension at another institution will not be considered for admission to IAIA during the period of suspension. - A maximum of 31 semester credits may be transferred toward an Associate Degree, and a maximum of 61 semester credits may be transferred toward a Bachelor Degree. - IAIA requires 30 semester credits in residence for an Associate's Degree and 60 semester credits in residence for a Bachelor's Degree, at least half of which must be in the student's major. - Grades earned at other colleges are not included in the calculation of the student's grade point average at IAIA. - Courses from accredited post-secondary institutions must be consistent with IAIA's standards and degree requirements to count toward transfer credit. - Only those courses in which a grade of "C" or better (or the equivalent) has been achieved may be transferred. - · Credits for remedial or developmental courses are not transferable. - Transfer credits will not be granted until an official transcript is on file. - If admitted to IAIA, a transfer applicant will be admitted to a degree program at the appropriate level as determined by the Admissions Office.

-- Application Form (available online at www.iaia.edu or from the Office of Admissions, Records, and Enrollment at 1-800-804-6422) - 2.
+- 1. Application Form (available online at www.iaia.edu or from the Office of Admissions, Records, and Enrollment at 1-800-804-6422) - 2.
 A non-refundable \$25.00 application fee - 3.
 Official college transcript(s) indicating a minimum of 24 transferable semester credits, plus official high school transcripts or GED, if fewer than 24 transferable semester credits - Two Letters of Recommendation, at least one of which must be from a teacher, counselor or community leader - 5.
 Statement of Interest (one page, typed, in 12-point font) addressing the following: - a.
 Your educational and life goals, and how The College can help you fulfill them; - b.
 An example of a leadership role you held in your community; and - c.
 A situation in which you had to overcome adversity. - 6.
 A portfolio in the intended area of study.